-Principle No. Best Practice Recommendation Compliance Reasons for Non-compliance 4.1 The audit committee should be structured so that it consists only of non-executive directors.
-The Company's Audit and Risk Committee has three members, one of which is an executive director and the remaining two are non- executive directors.
-The Company has reviewed the Audit and Risk Committee membership and in line with Recommendation 4.2 has increased the number of committee members to three, the minimum number of members.
-As all existing non-executive members are already members of the Audit and Risk Committee, the additional member is an executive Director.
-It is noted that the Committee is chaired by a director, who is not the chair of the Board.
-The committee has a formal Audit and Risk Committee Charter.
-7.3 Disclose internal audit function structure and role.
-The Company does not have a separate internal audit function.
-The role of internal audit is carried out by the Audit and Risk Committee.
-Given the present scale of the Company's operations, the Board believes that no efficiencies or benefits could be gained by establishing an internal audit function as the risk management and internal control processes are addressed as part of the risk management oversight performed by the Audit and Risk Committee.
-8.1 The Board should establish a remuneration committee.
-The Board has not established a separate remuneration committee.
-The role of a remuneration committee is carried out by the full Board.
-Given the present size of the Company, the whole Board acts as a remuneration committee, if required.
+Principle No. Best Practice Recommendation Compliance Reasons for Non-compliance 7.3 Disclose internal audit function structure and role. does not have a separate internal audit function.
+The role of internal audit is carried out Given the present scale of the Company's operations, the Board believes that no efficiencies or benefits could be gained by establishing an internal audit function as the risk management and internal control processes are addressed as part of the risk management oversight performed by the Audit and Risk Committee.
+8.1 should establish not established a separate remuneration committee.
+The role of a remuneration committee is Given the present size of the Company, the whole Board acts as a remuneration committee, if required.
 The Board believes no efficiencies or other benefits could be gained by establishing a separate remuneration committee.
 All matters of remuneration are determined by the Board in accordance with Corporations Act requirements, particularly in respect of related party transactions.
 No director participates in any discussion or decision.